-Oceanographic observations on the Newfoundland and Labrador Shelf during 2005 are presented in relation to their long-term (1971-2000) means.
-At Station 27 off St. John's, the depthaveraged annual water temperature decreased slightly from the record high of 2004 to just over 0.5°C above normal, the 7th highest on record.
-Annual surface temperatures at Station 27 were identical to 2004, 1°C above normal, the highest in the 60 year record.
-Bottom temperatures were also above normal by 0.8°C, the 3rd highest in the 60-year record.
-Annual surface temperatures on Hamilton Bank were 1°C above normal, the 4th highest on record, on the Flemish Cap they were 2°C above normal, the 3rd highest and on St. Pierre Bank they were 1.7°C above normal, the highest in 56 vears.
-Upper-layer salinities at Station 27 were above normal for the 4th consecutive year.
-The area of the cold-intermediate-layer (CIL) water mass on the eastern Newfoundland Shelf during 2005 was below normal for the 11th consecutive year and the 5th lowest since 1948.
-The near-bottom thermal habitat on the Newfoundland and Labrador Shelf continued to warm in 2005, with bottom temperatures reaching a record of 2°C above average on Hamilton Bank off southern Labrador during the fall.
-Bottom temperatures on St. Pierre Bank were above normal during the spring of 2005, the highest since 2000 and the 6th highest in 36 years.
-The area of bottom habitat on the Grand Banks covered by sub-zero water has decreased from >50% during the first half of the 1990s to near 15% during the past 2 years.
-In general water temperatures on the Newfoundland and Labrador Shelf decreased slightly from 2004 values, but remained well above their long-term means, continuing the warm trend experienced since the mid to late 1990s.
-Newfoundland and Labrador Shelf water salinities, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal at shallow depths during 2005.
+Oceanographic observations on the Newfoundland and Labrador Shelf during 2006 are presented in relation to their long-term (1971-2000) means.
+At Station 27 off St. John's, the depth-averaged annual water temperature increased over 2005 setting a new record high of nearly 1°C above normal.
+Annual surface temperatures at Station 27 were also the highest in 61-years at 1.7°C above normal.
+Bottom temperatures were also above normal by 0.8°C, the 3rd highest in the 61-year record.
+Annual surface temperatures on Hamilton Bank were 1°C above normal, the 10th highest on record, on the Flemish Cap they were 2.5°C above normal, the 3rd highest in 57 years.
+Upper-layer salinities at Station 27 were above normal for the 5th consecutive year.
+The area of the Cold-Intermediate-Layer (CIL) water mass on the eastern Newfoundland Shelf during 2006 was below normal for the 12th consecutive year and the 3rd lowest since 1948.
+The near-bottom thermal habitat on the Newfoundland and Labrador Shelf continued warmer than normal in 2006, with bottom temperatures remaining >2°C, about 0.5°C above normal on Hamilton Bank off southern Labrador during the fall.
+Bottom temperatures during the fall however decreased substantially from 2005, particularly in northern areas.
+The area of bottom habitat on the Grand Banks covered by sub-zero water has decreased from >50% during the first half of the 1990s to near 15% during the past 2 years, ranking the 3rd lowest in 2006.
+In general, except for late fall values, water temperatures on the Newfoundland and Labrador Shelf increased from 2005 values, continuing the warm trend experienced since the mid to late 1990s.
+Newfoundland and Labrador Shelf water salinities, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal in most areas during 2006.